SonuaF/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that add execution permission to the owner and group owner to file hello
+a script that sets the permission of the file hello